deeglaze/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 [^issue] https://github.com/ietf-rats-wg/draft-ietf-rats-corim/issues/203

-If the `measurement-values-map` value has an associated CBOR tag.
-The comparison algorithm should comprehend the structure identified by the CBOR tag.
+If the `measurement-values-map` value has an associated CBOR tag, the comparison algorithm should comprehend the structure identified by the CBOR tag.

 If the stateful environment `measurement-values-map` value is tagged with a CBOR tag {{-cbor}} then the Verifier MUST use the comparison algorithm associated with that tag.